Trusted WordPress tutorials, when you need them most.

 Disabling Blog Features in WordPress

-The best way to hide blogging features in the WordPress admin area is by using Disable Blog.
-This plugin hides the ‘post’ type, plus all blog-related admin pages and settings.
+The easiest way to hide blogging features in WordPress is by using a free plugin called Disable Blog.
+This plugin hides the ‘Posts’ menu item, along with all blog-related admin pages and settings.

-If you’ve already written some posts, created categories and tags, or got some comments from readers, then Disable Blog will hide this content without deleting it.
+If you’ve already written some posts, created categories and tags, or received comments from readers, the plugin will hide this content without deleting it.

-If you change your mind at any point, then you can restore all of this content by either deactivating or deleting the Disable Blog plugin.
+If you change your mind later, you can restore all of this content by simply deactivating or deleting the Disable Blog plugin.

-Upon activation, the plugin automatically removes the ‘Post’ settings from the left-hand menu and your admin toolbar.
-If you have any post-related widgets, then these will also be removed from the WordPress admin dashboard.
+Once you activate the plugin, it automatically removes the ‘Posts’ settings from the left-hand menu and your admin toolbar.
+Any post-related widgets will also be removed from the WordPress admin dashboard.

 How to disable blogging features in the WordPress dashboard

-It also hides all the categories and tags as long as they’re not used by a custom post type.
+The plugin also hides all categories and tags, as long as they’re not being used by a custom post type.

-If you’re displaying the comment count in WordPress, then Disable Blog will also update the count to remove any comments left on your blog posts.
+If you’re displaying the comment count in WordPress, the plugin will also update the count to exclude any comments left on your blog posts.

 Allowing comments on a WordPress page